-- A minimum of one year's experience in sales and customer service.
+- A minimum of one year's experience in sales and customer service in a managerial role.

-- The ability to interact positively with all customers including members, donors, potential donors, and co-workers in a professional and friendly manner.
-A customer is defined as any person you come in contact with in person, via the telephone, or by email.
+- The ability to interact positively with all customers, including members, donors, potential donors, and co-workers in a professional and friendly manner.
+A customer is defined as any person you come in contact with—in person, via the telephone, email, and/or social media.

-- The flexibility to work at least one weekend day, some holidays, some evenings, and to flex hours when necessary for proper front-line coverage.
+- The flexibility to work at least one weekend day per week, some holidays, some evenings, and to flex hours when necessary for proper front-line coverage.